silverstripe/silverstripe-framework/docs/en/howto/customize-cms-tree.md

 Depending on the publication status, a site tree node will eventually pick up one of the four or end up without any flag.

-Developers can easily add a new flag, delete or alter an existing flag on how it is looked (status class) or changing the flag label.
+Developers can easily add a new flag, delete or alter an existing flag on how it is looked or changing the flag label.
 The customization of these lozenges could be done either through inherited subclass or `[api:DataExtension]`.
 It is just really about how we change the return value of function `SiteTree->getTreeTitle()` by two easily extendable methods `SiteTree->getStatusClass()` and `SiteTree->getStatusFlags()`.

 Note: Though the flag is not necessarily tie to its status of __publication__ and it could be used for flagging anything you like, we should keep this lozenge to show version-related status, while let `SiteTree->CMSTreeClasses()` to deal with other customised classes, which will be used for the class attribute of &lt;li&gt; tag of the tree node.

 ### Add new flag ###
 __Example: using a subclass__